Get the best sound out of your portable music player in the car

 What are the options for your vehicle?

 Your options for connecting your music player to your car stereo depend on a combination of three things: The kind of vehicle, stereo, and music player that you have.
+You can start the process by entering your vehicle info in our OutfitMyCar tool.
 If you need help figuring out the best option for you and your car, give us a call at 888-955-6000.

 6' USB cable extension with dash mount — great for car stereos with rear USB ports

 Adapter cable — send audio and video from your iPod® or iPhone® to select Kenwood receivers